fastapi-users/fastapi-users/README.md

 ### Format the code

-Execute the following command to apply `isort` and `black` formatting:
+Execute the following command to apply linting and check typing:

 ```bash
 hatch run lint